pandoc-jp/pandoc-doc-ja/users-guide.rst

    ## {data-background-image="/path/to/special_image.jpg"}

-   Slide 2 has a special image for its background, even though the header has no content.
+   Slide 2 has a special image for its background, even though the heading has no content.

 Creating EPUBs with pandoc
 ==========================